 Breast cancer is the most common type of cancer worldwide.
 It is also the second leading cause of cancer deaths among women throughout the Americas.
 There are more than 462,000 new cases and nearly 100,000 deaths from breast cancer in the region each year.

 According to figures from the World Health Organization, breast cancer accounts for 27% of new cases and 16% of cancer deaths among women in Latin America and the Caribbean.
 In the United States and Canada, it accounts for 24% of new cases and 14% of cancer deaths.

 Given this incidence rate, research such as that of Colombian Sara Gómez-Trillos is more urgent than ever.

-Gómez-Trillos, who is a research specialist and project coordinator at the Georgetown Lombardi Comprehensive Cancer Center in Washington DC.
-She told Forbes, a team led by Dr. Alejandra Hurtado de Mendoza, adapted and culturally tested a telephone genetic counseling (TGC) protocol and educational booklet for Latina breast cancer survivors who prefer Spanish.
+Gómez-Trillos is a research specialist and project coordinator at the Georgetown Lombardi Comprehensive Cancer Center in Washington DC.
+She told Forbes that a team led by Dr. Alejandra Hurtado de Mendoza adapted and culturally tested a telephone genetic counseling (TGC) protocol and educational booklet for Latina breast cancer survivors who prefer Spanish.

 “Our TGC protocol and booklet are the first to be developed for a Latina population specifically and to be tested in Spanish,” Gómez-Trillos says.

 Sara Gómez-Trillos has helped increase awareness and use of genetic counseling and testing for Latinas at increased risk for Hereditary Breast and Ovarian Cancer Syndrome (HBOC).

 BRCA1 (breast cancer gene 1) and BRCA2 (breast cancer gene 2) are genes that help suppress tumors.
 When people who inherit damaged copies of these genes, they are at increased risk for several types of cancer, including breast and ovarian cancer, Forbes explained.